surniaulula/wpsso/readme.txt

 **Version 7.3.0 (2020/05/01)**

 * **New Features**
-	* Added a new WPSSO Metadata for WooCommerce add-on.
+	* Added a new WPSSO Product Metadata for WooCommerce add-on.
 * **Improvements**
 	* None.
 * **Bugfixes**